 - May improve insulin sensitivity—a study in Ireland found that diets rich in oleic acid helped lower fasting glucose and insulin levels, while also improving blood flow

-- Can help with weight loss—especially in those at-risk for obesity, more MUFAs and fewer saturated fats can help lower body fat and decrease waist circumference
+- Can help with weight loss—especially for those at-risk for obesity, more MUFAs and fewer saturated fats can help lower body fat and decrease waist circumference

 - Can improve immune function

-- Mood elevator—in studies, MUFAs have helped reduce anger levels and been associated with a reduced risk of depression
+- Mood elevator—in some studies, MUFAs helped reduce anger levels and reduced individuals’ risk of depression

-- Strengthens bones—helps our body to absorb nutrients like calcium more efficiently, so it can actually be used by our bones
+- Strengthens bones—helps our body to absorb nutrients like calcium more efficiently, so our bones can actually use it

-- Potentially cancer–fighting—MUFAs have been linked to lower risk of some cancers in various studies
+- Potentially cancer–fighting—various studies link MUFAs to a lower risk of some cancers

-There are no existing intake requirements or recommendations for omega-9s, because our bodies can produce them.
-(If, for some reason, our bodies didn’t get enough omega-3s or omega-6s, then we’d need to get omega-9s from our diet because our bodies wouldn’t be able to produce them.)
-But, clearly, MUFAs offer our bodies some serious benefits, deserving of a place in our healthy lifestyles!
+Again, there are no existing intake requirements or recommendations for omega-9s.
+This is, in part, because our bodies can produce them.
+(Although, if our bodies didn’t get enough omega-3s or omega-6s for some reason, then we’d need to get omega-9s from our diet.
+Because, without omega 3-s or omega-6s, the body can’t produce omega-9s.)
+But, clearly, MUFAs offer our bodies some serious benefits and deserve a place in our healthy lifestyles!

-Though omega-9s are non-essential fats, they still offer our bodies healthful nutrients and benefits.
+Although omega-9s are ‘non-essential fats,’ they still offer our bodies healthful nutrients and benefits.
 Plus, many of them are delicious!
 You’ll notice that many of the foods on these omega-3, omega-6, and omega-9 lists overlap.
-Just like we need different fats in our bodies to function, foods also have an overlap in terms of their fatty acid composition.
-Many foods contain all 3 of these fatty acids!
+Remember, we need different fats in our bodies to function.
+Likewise, foods also overlap in terms of their fatty acid composition.
+Because of this, many foods contain all 3 of the omega 3 6 9 fatty acids!